5 Fun Things to Do in Paris in June

 ALL MONTH

 We’ve recommended the Atelier des Lumières before, and we’ll do it again.
 Think bright colors, moving images on the ceiling, walls, and floors, and open space to wander.
 It’s a wonderfully immersive experience to take a break from the regular museums and especially the heat of Paris in the summer.
-We’re recommending it this month because there are two particularly exciting features: Le Petit Prince, running until July 6th, and Picasso’s work, running until June 30th.
-Check out Jay’s vlog of the Atelier des Lumières here to get more of an idea for what to expect.
+We’re recommending it this month especially because the theme is Renaissance art.
+Think, da Vinci, Raphael, Michelangelo… heck, maybe even come here instead of the bustling Louvre!

 Nuit Blanche

 Nuit Blanche is an annual event in Paris.
 It’s the night where tons of museums, art galleries, artist ateliers, and more are open and free to visit until midnight or later.
-Be sure to check out the very quirky 59 Rivoli, or maybe an immersive art exhibit at the Musée des Arts & Metiers.
-Cinema lovers will want to head to the Petit Palais, while those who like science and… butterflies?
-Can head to the Maison de Victor Hugo.
 Our best advice?
 Wander and let yourself be drawn in.
 For a full list of events, click here.
+The full program isn’t yet online, but keep an eye out!

 Fête de la Musique